nes-lab/shepherd-webapi/README.md

 - user-management with regular users and elevated admins
 - users can store, schedule, query state of experiments
 - users can download results
+- users have default quotas and may receive custom quotas with expiry date
 - system emails state-changes
-- scheduler as interface to the testbed
+- scheduler, as interface to the testbed
 - redirect http / https to current landing-page
+- SSL is automatically enabled if certs are found

 ## Getting Started